uberblah/software-quality/content/standards/design-template.md

 1. Who the customer is
 2. What they do and what problem they have
 3. A vision for what "solved" looks like

+The customer could be your business' end-customer, another business, a set of internal teams or even your own team.
+You can address multiple customers if needed.
 {{< /hint >}}

 ### Functional Requirements